Sunday, April 19, 2026

+Yrsa is doing a PHD at Cambridge on ‘how Afropessimism is shaping black women’s discourses on their liberation’.
 Yrsa’s interactions with her parents and especially her Caribbean grandmother have influenced her way of thinking as well as, of course, her studies into her chosen PHD subject.
-She has a genuine need to protest on behalf of black women, which is right, but she has opened the box in which her basic instincts have been hiding and now she doesn’t want to put the lid back on.
+She has a genuine need to protest on behalf of black women’s rights, but she has become obsessed, thereupon opening the box in which her basic instincts have been hiding, and now she doesn’t want to put the lid back on.

 Published by Harper Collins